How to Choose the Best Sunscreen for Your Skin Type

 • “Balanced” formulas made for combo skin

-Bonus tip: Use two different sunscreens — a mattifying one for your T-zone and a hydrating one for the rest of your face.
+Use two different sunscreens, a mattifying one for your T-zone and a hydrating one for the rest of your face.
+I have combination skin, and if you decide to follow my sunscreen recommendation, you won’t regret it!

 Sensitive Skin

-Sensitive skin reacts easily to new products, fragrance, or environmental stressors.
+People with easily reactive skin often find that certain products can feel irritating to new products, fragrance, or environmental stressors.
 Sunscreen can help or hurt, depending on your choice.
+If your skin reacts to everything, how to choose the best sunscreen becomes about finding fragrance-free, mineral-only options

 Look for: